waspfoundressdata/Foundress-Data/README.md

 # Foundress-Data
-Dataset of foundress associations in paper wasps
+This dataset describes the frequency and extent of cooperative nest founding for 87 paper wasp species.

-This is the dataset associated with the data paper "Frequency of cooperative nest founding in Polistes paper wasps" by Miller et al.
+This is the dataset associated with the data paper "WASPnest: A worldwide assessment of social Polistine nesting behavior" by Miller et al.